About the Division on Aging

 - Establishes goals for meeting the identified needs of older citizens and persons with physical disabilities in Sedgwick County.

-- Assists the Sedgwick County Department on Aging in the development of a plan for a comprehensive, coordinated system of delivering services to the older citizens of Sedgwick County,
+- Assists the Sedgwick County Division on Aging in the development of a plan for a comprehensive, coordinated system of delivering services to the older citizens of Sedgwick County,

 - Makes recommendations concerning expenditure of Sedgwick County Aging and Physical Disabilities Mill Levy funds.